Geology of Mars: Volcanism

-Volcanic structures and landforms cover large portions of the Martian surface.
+Volcanic structures and landforms cover large parts of the Martian surface.
 The most conspicuous volcanoes on Mars are located in Tharsis and Elysium.
 Geologists think one of the reasons volcanoes on Mars were able to grow so large is that Mars has fewer tectonic boundaries in comparison to Earth.
 Lava from a stationary hot spot was able to accumulate at one location on the surface for many hundreds of millions of years.

 Scientists have never recorded an active volcano eruption on the surface of Mars.
 Searches for thermal signatures and surface changes within the last decade have not yielded evidence for active volcanism.

 On October 17, 2012, the Curiosity rover on the planet Mars at "Rocknest" performed the first X-ray diffraction analysis of Martian soil.
 The results from the rover's CheMin analyzer revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the "weathered basaltic soils" of Hawaiian volcanoes.
 In July 2015, the same rover identified tridymite in a rock sample from Gale Crater, leading scientists to conclude that silicic volcanism might have played a much more prevalent role in the planet's volcanic history than previously thought.